Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Conclusion

 \section{Conclusion}

 In this work, we propose a sketched EI regularizer which can be efficiently applied for unsupervised training of deep imaging networks, especially in the real-time test-time training / network-adaptation setting.
 We provide a motivational theoretical analysis of the proposed sketching scheme demonstrating that it is an effective approximation of the original EI regularization proposed by \cite{chen2021equivariant}.
-In test-time training setting, we compare our Sketched EI approach with standard EI for sparse-view X-ray CT imaging tasks, and observe a substantial acceleration.
-Moreover, for network adaptation of pre-trained models, we discovered a powerful acceleration scheme which optimizes only on the normalization layers for both EI and Sketched EI.
-Finally, we propose an extension of our schemes using coil-sketching tailored for multi-coil MRI and observe significantly improved reconstruction speed and performance compared to standard approaches.
+In test-time training experiments for sparse-view X-ray CT, our Sketched-EI approach achieves a substantial speed-up compared with standard EI.
+For network adaptation of pre-trained models, we further identify a strong acceleration strategy that updates only the normalization layers, applicable to both EI and Sketched-EI.
+Finally, we introduce a coil-sketching extension tailored to multicoil MRI, which yields faster and higher-quality reconstructions than standard methods.

+Looking ahead, the proposed framework opens several promising directions.
+A natural next step is a more comprehensive theoretical study of the sketching mechanism, including a more precise characterization of the approximation error and its impact on reconstruction quality.
+Another possibility is to develop adaptive or data-driven sketching strategies that optimize sketch dimensions or operators during training, potentially improving both efficiency and stability.
+Extending EI and Sketched-EI to nonlinear inverse problems also represents an important direction, as it would significantly broaden the applicability of EI-based regularization.
+We plan to pursue these directions in future work.